-During 2020 UAV obtained proceeds under the Paycheck Protection Program (PPP) loan scheme of \$1.1 million which was forgiven in November 2020.
+During 2020 UAV obtained proceeds under the Paycheck Protection Program (PPP) loan scheme of \$1.1 million which was forgiven in November 2021.
 The forgiveness was recorded as accrued other income during the six months ended June 30, 2021 as the company had met all the contingencies and the gain was realizable.

-UAV has two bank notes payable, each payable in monthly installments of \$1,291 plus interest at 3.29% and 3.24% respectively, with final payments due February 2026.
+UAV has two bank notes payable, each payable in monthly installments of \$1,291 plus interest at 3.29% and 3.24% respectively, with final payments due by the end of February 2026.
+These loans relate to vehicle purchases, and the amounts outstanding on these notes payable as at December 31, 2020 were \$73,534 and \$73,630 respectively.